Request an appointment by clicking here or by calling 704-444-0087

 It is also helpful for people who need more frequent support from a provider.

-Many psychologists are also very experienced in the techniques used in ADHD coaching, but may not be an affordable choice if coaching needs to include a great deal of work between sessions (e.g., checking in with you daily on your time blocking progress) or in-person work (e.g., helping you organize your workspace).
+Many psychologists are also very experienced in the techniques used in ADHD coaching, but it may not be an affordable choice if coaching needs to include a great deal of work between sessions (e.g., checking in with you daily on your time-blocking progress) or in-person work (e.g., helping you organize your workspace).

-If you opt for an ADHD coach, make sure that they are accredited through an organization like the Professional Association for ADHD Coaches or another organization.
+If you opt for an ADHD coach, ensure they are accredited through an organization like the Professional Association for ADHD Coaches or another organization.

-Read ADDitude magazine’s article on the diffference between CBT and ADHD coaching.
+Read ADDitude magazine’s article on the difference between CBT and ADHD coaching.

 CBT THERAPY FOR ADHD AT MOMENTUM PSYCHOLOGY

 When working with clients in therapy, our adult ADHD psychologists often use Cognitive Behavioral Therapy (CBT) or a more modern version of CBT, Acceptance and Commitment Therapy (ACT).
-Our licensed therapists are clinical psychologists are more often trained in advanced behavioral techniques, unlike other therapists.
-Other techniques such as exposure and response prevention (ERP) may be used.
+Our licensed therapists are clinical psychologists who are often receive training in advanced behavioral techniques.
+Other techniques, such as exposure and response prevention (ERP), may be used.
 Habit reversal training (HRT) is frequently used for body-focused repetitive behaviors (BFRBs) and tic disorder, which are often comorbid with ADHD.

 We believe that these approaches offer our clients the best opportunity to work through ADHD.
 In therapy, your ADHD therapist will evaluate your specific situation, and we will decide on the therapeutic approach that works best for you.

 With ADHD, we often work with psychiatrists and physicians who prescribe medications.
 Medications are often the first-line treatment for ADHD.
-For ADHD, we may also recommend neurofeedback from another provider in your area (these services would need to be face-to-face).
+We may also recommend neurofeedback from another provider in your area (these services would need to be face-to-face).
 We can work with clients using some forms of biofeedback (e.g., the Emwave 2 heart rate variability device).

-Ultimately, we believe you will be able to manage and leverage your ADHD.
+Ultimately, we believe you can manage and leverage your ADHD.
 This will allow you to be more present in your day-to-day life and do more of what matters to you!

 TYPICAL STEPS FOR ADHD CBT THERAPY